Living in Greece

-Kyra has grown into a very large dog and she and Tia are great friends.
+Kyra has grown into a very large dog and she is pictured here.

 Last of all, is a photograph of two of my beautiful grandchildren, taken at Polylimnio.
 They did really well climbing up the rocks to the largest lake at the top.

 I still have quite a lot of pages that I am working on now, and I will keep on building my site as I see more of the Peloponnese (it is such a vast place and there are so many more places to visit.)

 PLEASE NOTE THAT ALL THE PHOTOGRAPHS ON THE SITE ARE CLICKABLE LINKSTOP